6 Key Employability Skills for Graduates

 3: Organising and planning

-Next up in our list of key employability skills for graduates is organising and planning skills.
+Next up is organising and planning skills.

 This involves showing your ability to prioritise your work efficiently and manage your time productively.